Col Robin Olds

 Olds went on to fly 152 combat missions over Southeast Asia, and a total of 4 confirmed MiG kills over North Vietnam.

 On May 4, Olds destroyed another MiG-21 over Phúc Yên.
-Two weeks later, on May 20, he destroyed two MiG-17s in what one of his pilots described as a "vengeful chase" after they shot down his wingman during a large fur ball bringing his total to 16 confirmed kills between his service in Ww2 and over Vietnam, thus making him a triple ace.
+Two weeks later, on May 20, he destroyed two MiG-17s in what one of his pilots described as a "vengeful chase" after they shot down his wingman during a large fur ball bringing his total to 16 confirmed kills between his service in World War 2 and over Vietnam, thus making him a triple ace.
 Olds stated that following his fourth MiG kill, he intentionally avoided shooting down a fifth, even though he had multiple opportunities to do so for the simple reason that he had learned that the Secretary of the Air Force would immediately relieve him of command to return to the United States as a publicity asset if he did.
 So Olds made sure not to get that fifth kill.

 "It got more exciting with each war.
 I mean the planes were going faster than hell when I was flying a Mustang, but by the time I got to Nam, it scared the piss out of a lot of guys just to fly the damn jets at full speed.
 Let alone do it in combat."